rase-/socket.io-php-emitter/README.md

 A PHP implementation of socket.io-emitter.

 This project uses [msgpack-php](https://github.com/msgpack/msgpack-php) and [phpredis](https://github.com/nicolasff/phpredis).
-Make sure to have those extensions in use before trying to use the emitter.
+Make sure to have phpredis installed before trying to use the emitter.
+If you don't have it installed, you can include [CRedis](https://github.com/colinmollenhour/credis) library in your project.

 ## Installation and development
 To install and use in your PHP project, install it as a [composer package](https://packagist.org/packages/rase/socket.io-emitter).